-Known and loved around the world for its legendary durability, our original super-tough expedition duffel is now better than ever.
+Known and loved around the world for its legendary durability, the original super-tough expedition duffel is now better than ever.
 With 95 litres of capacity, there’s plenty of space for all your clothes and gear.THE NORTH FACE

-Known and loved around the world for its legendary durability, our original super-tough expedition duffel is now better than ever.
+Known and loved around the world for its legendary durability, the original super-tough expedition duffel is now better than ever.
 With 95 litres of capacity, there’s plenty of space for all your clothes and gear.

 The updated ergonomic alpine-cut shoulder straps minimise twisting to ensure hours of comfortable carrying, while new padded side handles serve as both duffel and haul handles for when you want to give your back a break.